phrase/vue-i18n-phrase-in-context-editor/README.md

 ## :scroll: Documentation

 To get started, have a look at the [documentation](https://phrase.github.io/vue-i18n-phrase-in-context-editor/).
-There you will find [API docs](https://phrase.github.io/vue-i18n-phrase-in-context-editor/api/), [getting started guide](https://phrase.github.io/vue-i18n-phrase-in-context-editor/guide/getting-started/), [examples](https://phrase.github.io/vue-i18n-phrase-in-context-editor/examples/) and many more!
+There you will find [API docs](https://phrase.github.io/vue-i18n-phrase-in-context-editor/api/), [getting started guide](https://phrase.github.io/vue-i18n-phrase-in-context-editor/guide/getting-started/), [examples](https://phrase.github.io/vue-i18n-phrase-in-context-editor/examples/) and much more!

 ## :question: Questions

-For questions and support contact us at: [phrase.com/contact](https://phrase.com/contact).
-The issue list of this repo is **exclusively** for bug reports and feature requests.
+For questions or support, contact us at: [phrase.com/contact](https://phrase.com/contact).
+The issue list of this repo is **exclusively** for bug reports or feature requests.

 ## :exclamation: Issues